Citroën TUB: The TUB replaced by the TUC

 In September 1939 France declared war on Germany, and on 13 February 1940 a replacement version of the van appeared, described as the 11-T série U. The "11" in the van's name referred to its promotion to the 11CV taxation class which resulted from an increased engine size, now of 1,911 cc.
 Since the new vehicle was clearly an improved version of the Citroën TUB, respect for alphabetical logic ensured that it quickly became known as the Citroën TUC.
 The maximum load capacity was unchanged at 1020 kg but there were numerous detailed improvements including the fitting of a second windscreen wiper to match the one on the driver's side of the screen.
 This may have been the point at which a small protruding ridge appeared beneath the front panel, apparently as a half-hearted acknowledgement that most motor vehicles of this size featured a front bumper.
 Despite the German invasion in May/June 1940, the TUB continued in production until the Spring of 1941, and the TUC replaced it on the production lines only in May 1941.
 By now raw materials for civilian product and fuel for civilian transport were rapidly disappearing.
 Few TUC vans were produced, and production of them ceased in December 1941.

-About 100 models were transformed by Fenwick in 1941–1942 to be powered by an electric engine.